 Also in the Land pavillion is Soarin’ Around the World.
 Scenes on the ride include a flight over Switzerland’s Matterhorn, the Arctic Ocean with a leaping whale, the Sydney Opera House in Australia, Germany’s Neuschwanstein castle, a herd of African elephants, the Great Wall of China, Egyptian pyramids, India’s Taj Mahal, hot air balloons in Monument Valley on the Arizona-Utah border, outrigger boats off Fiji, the Iguazu waterfalls on the Argentina-Brazil border and France’s Eiffel Tower.

 One area of Future World that we avoid is the Universe of Energy.
 Two reasons we don’t love it: The Big Bang and Bill Nye.
 Having seen enough scientific proof that the earth is much younger than mainstream science says it is, and not being big Bill Nye fans (he is blatantly anti-Christian, anti-Creationist, and frankly, quite arrogant) … well, that’s enough to make this attraction a no-go for our family.
+(Update: The Universe of Energy closed this summer to make way for a Guardians of the Galaxy coaster.
+That I can get behind!
+Yay!)

 Before you go to Disney’s Animal Kingdom, take a few minutes at least to look up some of the animals you’ll see.
 Or do an in depth study of them…whichever fits your fancy.
 And just in case you were wondering…yes, these are real animals we’re talking about, not audio-animatronics.